Nakajima Ki-84 Hayate

-The Nakajima Ki-84 Hayate (キ84 疾風) is a single-seat fighter flown by the Imperial Japanese Army Air Service in the last two years of World War II.
-The Allied reporting name was "Frank"; the Japanese Army designation was Army Type 4 Fighter (四式戦闘機, yon-shiki-sentō-ki).
+The Nakajima Ki-84 Hayate (キ84 疾風) is a single-seat fighter designed and produced by the Japanese aviation manufacturer Nakajima Aircraft Company.
+Flown by the Imperial Japanese Army Air Service (IJAAS) in the last two years of World War II, its service designation was Army Type 4 Fighter (四式戦闘機, yon-shiki-sentō-ki).
+The Allied reporting name for the type was "Frank".
 The Ki-84 is generally considered the best Japanese fighter to operate in large numbers during the conflict.
-The aircraft boasted high speed and excellent maneuverability with an armament (up to two 30 mm and two 20 mm cannon) that gave it formidable firepower.